diegofm09/diegofm09/README.md

 > **STEM High School Student on a Learning Path**
 >
 > My objective is to study **Computer Science** to specialize in high-impact fields like **AI**, **Cloud Cybersecurity** or **Quant development/Fintech**
+>
+> 📈 **Also passionate about finance, markets, and investment strategies.** I love exploring how macroeconomics and data intersect with technology.

 ## 🚀 My Roadmap:
 1. 🐍 **Master Python:** Building the foundations of programming and automation.
 (In progress)
-2. 💻 **Expand my stack:** Learn more languages and libraries to grow my knowledge
+2. 💻 **Expand my stack:** Learn more languages and libraries to grow my knowledge.
-3. 🛡️ **Specialize:** Start learning about cybersecurity and getting certified in it to specialize in **Cloud and AI**.
+3. 🛡️ **Specialize:** Focus on a specific track to master it and embark on my professional career.
+4. 🚀 **Build & Launch:** Develop my own SaaS platform or tech startup to solve real-world problems.

 ## 🛠️ Tools
 - **Programming Languages:** Python (Learning it right now)